apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 * Have an Arduino Zero board.
 Note: There are many flavors of Arduino.
 Make sure you are using an Arduino Zero.
 See below for the versions of Arduino Zero that are compatible with this tutorial.
 * Have Internet connectivity to fetch remote Mynewt components.
+* Have a computer to build a Mynewt application and connect to the board over USB.
 * Have a Micro-USB cable to connect the board and the computer.
-* Have a computer to build a Mynewt application and connect to your board over USB.
 * Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
 * Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
 * Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.

-This tutorial has been tested on the following three Arduino Zero boards - Zero, M0 Pro, and Zero-Pro.
+This tutorial uses the Arduino Zero Pro board.
+The tutorial has been tested on the following three Arduino Zero boards - Zero, M0 Pro, and Zero-Pro.

 <img src="https://www.arduino.cc/en/uploads/Main/Zero_Usb_Ports.jpg" alt="Drawing" style="width: 390px;"/>
 <img src="http://www.arduino.org/images/products/Arduino-M0Pro-flat.jpg" alt="Drawing" style="width: 310px;"/>